wa0x6e/Fresque/README.md

 ##Notes

-###Always confirm your `start` command with `stats`

-Starting a worker with fresque just send a start command to php-resque, which will be running in another process.
-Thus, any error occuring with php-resque will not be escalated to fresque.

-This happens when :

-* The user (`--user`) does not exists
-* The user doesn't have sufficient permissions
-* There's something wrong (fatal error) in your application autoloader

-These errors occured within php-resque in another process and can't be detected with fresque, which will still returned a *success* command.
-A way to confirm that your workers were successfully created is to call `stats`, which will display a list of workers.

-You can also read your logs, they give you more details as to where the script hanged.

 ###You can test your config with `test`

 A testing tool for testing your configuration file is provided, just call `test`.
 This will test the minimum requirements to run fresque :